 3. The theory of driving

-There are also many learning websites out there, Körkort Online for instance is translated to English.
-When using online tools make sure it’s a recent edition as regulations change often.
+There are also many other learning websites out there and some are translated to English.
+Just do a Google search for “driving theory online Sweden”.
+But remember – When using online tools make sure it’s a recent edition as regulations often change.

 4. Risk Training – Riskutbildning

 You need to do a risk training – a so-called riskutbildning before you can book your final test.
 This training is compulsory and consists of two parts.
 The first part is theoretical and will teach you about the risks with alcohol, drugs and tiredness while driving.